 The best way to prepare is by taking a practice personality test.
-Our free personality style test gives you insight to the questions and answers to help you perform well.
+Use our expert preparation materials to really ace the test.

 Employers of sales staff want to assess how you respond to situations when you are in the middle of them.
 They want to know how good you are at judging the correct course of action when things do not go your way.
 A sales situational judgement test will usually contain sales scenarios such as difficult customers, strong negotiations or changing requirements.

-Find out more about sales SJTs with our free sample test or our try our sales SJT pack with lots of practice materials and a tutorial to help you improve your results!
+Find out more about sales SJTs with our sales SJT pack with lots of practice materials and a tutorial to help you improve your results.